ory/pop/README.md

 # POP

+This is a fork of the gobuffalo/pop package, used by Ory and not intended for public use.

 ## A Tasty Treat For All Your Database Needs

 So what does Pop do exactly?
 Well, it wraps the absolutely amazing [https://github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) library.
 It cleans up some of the common patterns and work flows usually associated with dealing with databases in Go.